 - It was once thought that a colony of Linnaemya rossica had existed in Kent since it was first discovered in the 1940s, however when the genitalia of a modern specimen were examined we discovered that it was a different species, Linnaemya picta.
 The 1940s specimens exist in the NHM so we examined them and were able to confirm that they too were picta and so the Kent colony had always been picta.
 We did a similar analysis with records of Bithia modesta, which we now know is actually Bithia demotica.

 - The NHM have been analysing their old specimens in novel ways – such as rehydrating pressed flowers to examine the pollination success in past centuries.
 This feeds data into the discussions around pollinator decline.
-They are also using the collection data attached to butterfly & orchid specimens to research changes in phenology, which adds data to the discussions around climate change.

 But do we need to know exactly what something is?
 Why can’t we leave wildlife to get on with it?
 Well, investigating the world around us is how science has brought civilisation to the level that we have now and the basis of all sciences is to be able to identify what you are looking at.
 Imagine how much the science of chemistry would have advanced if chemists couldn’t tell gold from lead!